Buffalo Bayou East

 4600 CLINTON DRIVE, HOUSTON, TEXAS 77020

 Changes are underway at Japhet Creek, a bayou tributary stretching north, deep into the Fifth Ward neighborhood.
-BBP has begun implementing the enhancements envisioned in the Buffalo Bayou East Master Plan to revitalize this historic tributary with a native prairie, creekside nature trail, landscaping, lighting, and by 2027, a bayou-crossing pedestrian bridge connecting to Tony Marron Park.
+BBP has begun implementing the enhancements envisioned in the Buffalo Bayou East Master Plan to revitalize this historic tributary with a neighborhood park, creekside nature trail, landscaping, lighting, and by 2027, a bayou-crossing pedestrian bridge connecting to Tony Marron Park.
+Learn more about plans for Japhet Creek Park here.

 Lockwood on Buffalo Bayou +